NERSC/dl4sci-scaling-tutorial/README.md

-# Deep Learning for Science School Tutorial: Deep Learning At Scale
+# Deep Learning for Science School Tutorial:<br>Deep Learning At Scale

 This repository contains the material for the DL4Sci tutorial:
 *Deep Learning at Scale*.

-It contains specifications for a few datasets, a couple of CNN models, and all the training code to enable training the models in a distributed fashion using Horovod.
+It contains specifications for datasets, a couple of CNN models, and all the training code to enable training the models in a distributed fashion using Horovod.